thilo-hub/IPPFritzFax/README.md

 ## Open issues:

- I can only install two printers ( "normal" & "fax" ) - not fax only On IOS I do not see the FAX printer  ( workaround?   filename having the telephone number?? else?? ) Not tested with a windows OS
+ I can only install two printers ( "normal" & "fax" ) - not fax only

+ On IOS/IpadOS I do not see the FAX printer only the "Normal" printer  ( What is missing here??? )

+ Not tested with a windows OS